- Read your promissory note thoroughly to understand your rights and responsibilities.

 Standard Repayment - The repayment schedule is set for a 10-year term with a minimum monthly payment of $50 depending on the total amount borrowed.

 Extended Repayment - This plan provides borrowers with a fixed annual or graduated repayment amount over a period that is not greater than 25 years.
-To qualify, you must have more than $30,000 in outstanding FFEL Program Stafford loans.
+To qualify, you must have more than $30,000 in outstanding FFEL Program Federal Direct loans.
 If you are a Direct Loan borrower, you must have more than $30,000 in outstanding Direct Loans.
 This plan will lead to more interest paid overall because of the interest that accumulates during the extended repayment period.

 Graduated Repayment - This plan allows payments to start out smaller and increase every two years during the repayment schedule.
 The repayment period is 10 years.